 The network may provide the "list of PLMN(s) to be used in disaster condition", the disaster roaming wait range and the disaster return wait range to the UE during a successful registration procedure or a generic UE configuration update procedure.

-The indication of whether disaster roaming is enabled in the UE, the disaster roaming wait range and the disaster return wait range provisioned by the network are stored in the non-volatile memory of the ME, as specified in 3GPP TS 24.501 [64] annex C.
+The indication of whether disaster roaming is enabled in the UE, one or more instances of "list of PLMN(s) to be used in disaster condition" each stored with the PLMN identity of the PLMN that provided it, the disaster roaming wait range and the disaster return wait range provisioned by the network are stored in the non-volatile memory of the ME, as specified in 3GPP TS 24.501 [64] annex C.

 In addition, the MS can also be pre-configured with an indication of whether disaster roaming is enabled in the UE, a disaster roaming wait range and a disaster return wait range stored in the USIM (see 3GPP TS 31.102 [40]).